-Mobile device traffic accounted for almost 55% of all website visits, which was an increase of 4% when compared to results in 2022-23.
-Recognising the growing shift to mobile device usage, particularly among workers, we ensured all updates to our website would improve customer experience on these devices.
+Mobile device traffic increased by 5% in 2023-24 and accounted for 51% of all website visits.
+Recognising the growing shift to mobile device usage, particularly among workers, we ensured all updates to our website and online portal would improve customer experience on these devices.